Sammidysam/ProjectTo-Do/README.md

 ## Reporting Bugs or Suggesting Features

 If you have encountered a bug or want to suggest a feature, head over to the [issues page](https://github.com/Sammidysam/ProjectTo-Do/issues?state=open) and create a new issue.
 If it is a bug, label it with the tag `bug` and if it is a suggestion for improvement label it with the tag `enhancement`.
 Then just write your message and I will review it and give feedback.

+## License

+This program is licensed under the GNU General Public License version 3.
+To see the license, visit the file [LICENSE](LICENSE).